 “Freyr is the most renowned of the Æsir; he rules over the rain and the shining of the sun, and therewithal the fruit of the earth; and it is good to call on him for fruitful seasons and peace.
 He governs also the prosperity of men.”

 Freyr is said to be the ruler of Álfheimr, one of the Nine Worlds, the realm of the Alfar.
-The Alfar eventually became the elves and fairies of later legend, but before that, they were human ancestors – the exalted dead of the pagans.
+The Alfar eventually became the elves and fairies of later legend, but before that, they were human ancestors – exalted dead of the pagan peoples.
 Along with the spirits of the land, they were given tribute and veneration.
 Many scholars consider the ancestors to have been more important than the gods to the daily lives of the ancients.

 Dating as far back as the bronze-age, phallic idols identified with Freyr have been found throughout Denmark and Sweden, thrown into bogs, lakes, and rivers.

 Freyr was such an important deity that it was common to find his likeness beside Óðin and Thor on altars in the Viking Age.
 He is a king in his own right, and is considered to be a god of kingship and sovereignty.
 Adam of Bremen, although Christian in bias and trivializing of pagan belief, noted that the Swedes worshiped a once-human king named Freyr, and concluded that this is the origin of the god.
 His reign was a golden era, such that they venerated him after death.
 The context Bremen misses is one in which pagan cultures venerate kings both after death and during life.
 Bremen is likely confusing worship of a dead human given the title “Lord” (Freyr), with an ongoing tradition of veneration of kings who were seen to be a living embodiment of the god.